PeterO.Numbers.EFloats

 Return Value:

 An arbitrary-precision binary number with the same value as this object but with the exponent changed.
-Signals FlagInvalid and returns not-a-number (NaN) if the result can’t fit the given precision without rounding, or if the arithmetic context defines an exponent range and the given exponent is outside that range.
+Signals FlagInvalid and returns not-a-number (NaN) if the result can’t fit the specified precision without rounding, or if the arithmetic context defines an exponent range and the specified exponent is outside that range.

 Rotates the bits of an arbitrary-precision binary number’s significand.